 When his talent was discovered, he was invited by the renowned mathematician G. H. Hardy to present and develop his theories at the prestigious University of Cambridge.
-Despite the contempt and racist harassment he received from part of the English society, once his talent was recognised, he became an elected member of the Royal Society of London and was placed at the same level of other relevant scientists, such as Isaac Newton.
+Despite the contempt and racist harassment he received from part of the English society, once his talent was recognised, he became an elected member of the Royal Society of London and was placed on the same level as other relevant scientists, such as Isaac Newton.

-In addition to his extreme intelligence, Rumanujan’s way of learning has strongly caught my attention.
+In addition to his extreme intelligence, Ramanujan’s way of learning strongly caught my attention.
 When asked by a member of the illustrious Trinity College faculty how he was capable of such mathematical feats, he simply replied that numbers and formulas came to his head and that his job was simply to sort the information he received.

 Obviously, this way of learning collided head-on with the rigidity of the prevailing system at the time, which was absolutely rational, which at its core was the pressing need for rigorous demonstrations to approve any given theory.

-Said by himself, Ramunujan’s way of learning was based on allowing the numbers to reveal themselves in his mind after meditating for a long time.
+Said by himself, Ramanujan’s way of learning was based on allowing the numbers to reveal themselves in his mind after meditating for a long time.
 He used to say a beautiful phrase: ‘Numbers and formulas are the thoughts of God’.
 And he added: ‘knowledge is there, available, you just have to grasp it’.

 Ramunujan’s clever way of thinking had an unusual essence, a way of learning that was absolutely disruptive for his time, and even for ours.